Lightningstar425/MachineLearning-Lessons-and-Practices/README.md

 # Contents

-- Comprehensive slides covering decision trees, linear/logistic regression, convolutional neural networks (CNNs), and model optimization techniques.
+- Comprehensive slides covering decision trees, linear/logistic regression, convolutional neural networks (CNNs), Recurrent neural networks (RNNs), and model optimization techniques.
-- Practice exercises focused on logistic regression and CNNs to reinforce learning.
+- Practice exercises focused on logistic regression, CNNs to reinforce learning, and RNN character predictors.
 - Project guidelines for building linear regression and CNN models to apply theoretical knowledge.
 - Machine learning models developed by the current Club President, available as inspiration for members seeking ideas for new projects.

 #Upcoming

-- Practice materials and slides on Recurrent Neural Networks (RNNs).
+- Slides on the different types of RNNs